-- 1. Based on the information available, the Director of Public Safety or his designee shall determine whether the crime presents a serious or continuing threat to the campus community.
-Crime Alerts are typically issued for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications: - a.
-Murder/Non-Negligent Manslaughter - b.
-Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case- by-case basis to determine if the individual is believed to be an ongoing threat to the college community) - c.
-Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Crime Alert, but will be assessed on a case-by-case basis) - d.
-Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Chief of Campus Safety, or designee).
-In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no longer the opportunity to distribute a Crime Alert as a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Crime Alert. - e.
-Major incidents of Arson - 2.
-Timely Warnings may be issued for other Clery crimes as determined necessary by the Director of Public Safety, or his designee in his absence.
-Notices for other crime classifications and locations, even though not required by the law, may be issued as Public Safety Advisories. - 3.
-Based on the information available, the Director of Public Safety or his designee shall determine the content of the Crime Advisory, the method by which to disseminate the warning to the campus community, and will issue/initiate the distribution of the Crime Advisory. - 4.
-Crime Alerts will typically be issued to all current students and employees via email using the College email accounts.
-Crime Alerts may also be issued using some or all of the following methods of communication: posters, campus newspaper or the college website.
-The content of the Crime Alert may include but is not limited to the nature of the crime, the area where the crime occurred, a description of the suspect(s), and safety tips.
-It is the responsibility of the Director of Public Safety or his designee to determine whether a crime presents a serious or continuing threat to the campus community and issue a Crime Alert if necessary.
+- 1. Based on the information available, the Director of Public Safety or his/her designee shall determine whether the crime presents a serious or continuing threat to the campus community.
+Crime alerts are typically issued for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications: - a.
+Murder/non-negligent manslaughter. - b.
+Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the college community). - c.
+Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a crime alert but will be assessed on a case-by-case basis).

-5. The Director of Public Safety's designee may include: the Deputy/Assistant Director of Public Safety, Lieutenant, and Sergeants after consulting with a higher authority.
+- d.
+Sexual assault (considered on a case-by-case basis, depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Director of Public Safety or designee).
+Cases involving sexual assault are often reported long after the incident occurred, thus there is no longer the opportunity to distribute a crime alert as a "timely" warning notice to the community.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a crime alert. - e.
+Major incidents of arson. - 2.
+Timely Warnings may be issued for other Clery crimes as determined necessary by the Director of Public Safety or his/her designee in his/her absence.
+Notices for other crime classifications and locations, even though not required by the law, may be issued as Public Safety advisories. - 3.
+Based on the information available, the Director of Public Safety or his/her designee shall determine the content of the crime advisory, the method by which to disseminate the warning to the campus community, and will issue/initiate the distribution of the crime advisory. - 4.
+Crime alerts will typically be issued to all current students and employees via email using college email accounts.
+Crime alerts may also be issued using some or all of the following methods of communication: posters, campus newspaper, or the college website.
+The content of the crime alert may include, but is not limited to, the nature of the crime, the area where the crime occurred, a description of the suspect(s), and safety tips.
+It is the responsibility of the Director of Public Safety or his/her designee to determine whether a crime presents a serious or continuing threat to the campus community and issue a crime alert if necessary. - 5.
+The Director of Public Safety's designee may include the Deputy/Assistant Director of Public Safety, lieutenants, and sergeants, after consultation with a higher authority.